 Are you experiencing braces pain after starting your orthodontic treatment?
-Our BC and Alberta orthodontists have some tips to help reduce pain and sensitivity and get some relief for your mouth.
+Our BC orthodontists have some tips to help reduce pain and sensitivity and get some relief for your mouth.

 What Causes Braces Pain?